 The Crying of Lot 49 by Thomas Pynchon

-– A housewife Oedipa Maas discovers a dead former lover named her the executor of her estate.
+A housewife Oedipa Maas discovers an expired former lover named her the executor of her estate.
 A simple set of stamps thrusts her into what might be a centuries-old conspiracy.
-After discovering the symbol of a muted post horn in strange place, she finds herself part of different disconnected worlds at the peak of the 60s already confusing counter culture.
+After discovering the symbol of a muted post horn in a strange place, she finds herself part of different disconnected worlds at the peak of the 60s already confusing counter-culture.
 Is there something for her to uncover, or has paranoia simply driven her insane?
 The book doesn’t provide answers, at least not overtly, but is rife with clues and symbols for those who love to sleuth.

 The Whistler by John Grisham

 If you take a trip to your local thrift shop, you’ll likely find countless copies of well fingered John Grisham novels.
 To exclude the author from a list of best mystery fiction books of all time would be a crime in itself.
 He has built an incredible back catalog of impressive work mostly focusing on the legal system.
 The Whistler is possibly one of the finest examples of this following a lawyer who gets caught up in a case as dangerous as it is deadly that shines a spotlight on the corruption rife throughout the judicial system.